 Earn their keep: As your children get older, encourage them to start earning and save their own money.
 Start by paying them pocket money to do small jobs around the home and then, once they are old enough, get them out earning at a weekend job.
 Get them to save a fixed percentage of their income towards an education that will ensure they can continue to earn and support themselves into a comfortable retirement.

 Louisa Sanghera is a Finance Broker for Residential Mortgages, Vehicle and Asset Finance, Commercial Lending and Budgeting and Cashflow Coaching with Zippy Financial.

-She has has more than 30 years in the Banking and Finance Industry, and since founding Zippy Financial, has become a multi award nominated expert in the field featuring regularly in industry press and speaking at finance and investment seminars across the country.
+She has more than 30 years in the Banking and Finance Industry, and since founding Zippy Financial, has become a multi award-nominated expert in the field featuring regularly in industry press and speaking at finance and investment seminars across the country.